Shopping Cart (0)

 Hiroshi Kimura, Professor, Micro/Nano Technology Center, Tokai University

 Dr. Hiroshi Kimura is a Professor in Micro/Nano Technology Center at Tokai University, where he has been since 2012.
-During 2017-2018 he was a visiting research fellow in the University of California at Los Angeles (UCLA).
+During 2017-2018, he was a visiting research fellow at the University of California at Los Angeles (UCLA).
 He received his Ph.D. in bioengineering from the University of Tokyo in 2007.
-From 2007 to 2012 he worked at Institute of Industrial Science (IIS), the University of Tokyo, eventually as a project assistant professor.
-His research interests are mainly in fundamental technologies of microfluidic devices and systems, and their applications to biological sciences including microphysiological systems.
+From 2007 to 2012, he worked at the Institute of Industrial Science (IIS), the University of Tokyo, eventually as a project assistant professor.
+His research interests are mainly in fundamental microfluidic devices and systems technologies and their applications to biological sciences, including microphysiological systems.

 Hiroshi Kimura Image